alexkaos87/cmake-utils/README.md

 ## Commands
 - `make` will compile project(s) and tests and put output on bin folder
-- `make build` will compile project(s) and tests and put output on bin folder
+- `make all` will compile project(s) and tests and put output on bin folder
+- `make build` will compile project(s) and put output on bin folder
-- `make rebuild` will clean and compile project(s) and tests and put output on bin folder
+- `make rebuild` will clean and compile project(s) and put output on bin folder
 - `make clean` will clean project(s) and tests from bin folder
 - `make static-check` will run cppcheck on src folder and log output on bin folder
 - `make doc` will generate doxygen documentation on bin folder